memres/music/README.md

 # music
-Create random playlists.
-Listen to endless music.
+Listen to random music with or without playlists.